Where is the New Adelphi Theatre?

 Will the café and bar be open when I visit?

 If you visit during the day, it is likely the café will be open, during term time only.
-Click here to check current term times.
+Click here to see outlet and café opening times.

 If you are visiting for an evening show, the bar will be open pre-show and during the interval only (please note: the bar may not be open for some smaller scale events).